Did the US team score an own goal before their game against Iran?

 The United States Soccer Federation Iran’s flag changed this weekend on her social media page to highlight the struggles of the women protesters inside the Islamic Republic.
 But it’s possible that she’s inadvertently created a major distraction for her own team ahead of her biggest game in years.

 The move prompted Iranian state-aligned media agency Tasnim to tweet that “Team #USA should be kicked out of #WorldCup2022.”
-Then on Monday, US coach Gregg Berhalter and Captain Tyler Adams were questioned by Iranian journalists about US travel bans, naval exercises in the Persian Gulf and their pronunciation of the country’s name in English they said like “You’re hurtAdams, who is a black soccer player, was also asked how it feels to represent a country where there is so much racial discrimination.
+Then on Monday, US coach Gregg Berhalter and Captain Tyler Adams were questioned by Iranian journalists regarding US travel bans, naval exercises in the Persian Gulf and their pronunciation of the country’s name in English they said like “You’re hurtAdams, who is a black soccer player, was also asked how it feels to represent a country where there is so much racial discrimination.

-Berhalter said he and his players did not know about the FA publication ahead of time, but also tried to defuse the dispute.
+Berhalter said he and his players did not know regarding the FA publication ahead of time, but also tried to defuse the dispute.
 “We had no idea what the Football Federation was putting.
 The staff, the players, we had no idea,” Berhalter said.
 “All we can do is apologize on behalf of the players and staff.
 But it’s not something we were a part of.”

 Adams gently apologized for mispronouncing “Iran” and insisted that the United States had seen remarkable progress in race relations.
-But both his captain and his coach seemed to prefer answering questions about his four defenses than the four-decade proxy war between the United States and a nation that calls him “The Great Satan.”
+But both his captain and his coach seemed to prefer answering questions regarding his four defenses than the four-decade proxy war between the United States and a nation that calls him “The Great Satan.”

 The federation’s gesture may also have provided an opportunity for the Iranian media and authorities to divert attention from the protests inside their country, which Iranian footballers apparently tried to highlight at great personal risk, with some refusing to sing the national anthem. in his first match in the tournament; Furthermore, Iranian defender Ehsan Hajsafi told the press that the team supports Iran’s protest movement.